johnlpage/UniBench/reporting/report.md

 * You then need to size for those indexes - having enough RAM for the index working set is crucial

-## Standard vs Provisioned IOPS and Throughput
+## Standard vs. Provisioned IOPS and Throughput

 ### Description